Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 ### Static Collection - Small or Rarely Used

-If you have a collection that doesn’t change, do not include an `update` element.
+If you have a collection that doesn't change, do not include an `update` element.
 The first time that the dataset is accessed, it will be read in and then never changed.

 ### Static Collection - Fast response

-If you have a collection that doesn’t change, but you want to have it ready for requests, then use:
+If you have a collection that doesn't change, but you want to have it ready for requests, then use:

 ~~~xml
 <update startup ="always" />